 The Shire of Quairading is located on the Yilgarn Craton which is made up of metamorphic, sedimentary and igneous rock.
 It has a long and complex geological history.
-While the Yilgarn of weakness that can contribute to the damages caused by an earthquake, but not necessarily contribute to the earthquake occurring.
+While the Yilgarn Craton is considered stable it contains features such as faults and Dyke Swarms these are a form of weakness that can contribute to the damages caused by an earthquake, but not necessarily contribute to the earthquake occurring.